subframe7536/maple-font/README.md

 - 🎨 **New shape** - such as `@ # $ % &` and new shape of italic style
 - 🤙🏻 **More ligatures** - such as `.., ..., /*, /**`
-- 📦 **Small size** - leave only contains latin, standard set of accents, table control characters and few symbols
+- 📦 **Small size** - leave only contains Latin, standard set of accents, table control characters and few symbols
 - 🦾 **Better rendering effect** - redesigned it according to Fira Code Retina's spacing and glyph

   |                           v4                           |                           v5                            |